TheHive-Project/Cortex/README.md

 + VirusTotal\*: look up files, URLs and hashes through [VirusTotal](https://www.virustotal.com/).
 + Yara: check files against [YARA](https://virustotal.github.io/yara/) rules using yara-python.

-The star (\*) indicates that the analyzer needs an API key to work correctly. **We do not provide API keys**.
+The star (\*) indicates that the analyzer needs either an API key or user accounts to work correctly. **We do not provide API keys or user accounts**.
 You have to use your own.

 # License
 Cortex is an open source and free software released under the [AGPL](https://github.com/CERT-BDF/Cortex/blob/master/LICENSE) (Affero General Public License).
 We, TheHive Project, are committed to ensure that Cortex will remain a free and open source project on the long-run.